EvgenyMuryshkin/qvr/README.md

 # Challenges

 ## Challenge 1
-Disable face detection to increase up frame rate.
+Disable face detection to increase frame rate.

 Replace polling of image with direct handling of mjpg to get smooth video stream from Raspberry Pi